 With one hand still holding the ball, Kissy executes an incredible acrobatic dance between, around, over and under each Bulldog.
 It seems like she barely touches any of them, but they all go spinning away from her.
 She’s using more force than a regular suit, too, because the Bulldogs sail quite a distance before each player can regain control of his position.
 They don’t have any time to get back into the action.
 Kissy slides around them all in a matter of seconds and then whizzes up the field unimpeded to score.

-TOUCHDOWN!
-7-7!
+TOUCHDOWN.
+7-7.

 ***